W4N2/de-assignment/README.md

 - Consider where raw files are landed
 - Add in dbt contracts at staging to ensure raw files adhere to expected downstream standards and fail load/alert based on business operational needs
 - Publishing dbt docs in wider community for data visbility - i.e Backstage or similar enterprise documentation solutions
+- Add in elementary tests and publish the edr report to monitor test metrics over time